Antiracist Pedagogy Across the Curriculum (ARPAC)

 Institute Schedule and Outline

-The Virtual ARPAC Institute will be offered online through Zoom.
-Day one includes a full day of synchronous content and activities, with built-in break times.
+The Virtual ARPAC Workshop will be offered online through Zoom.
+Day one includes a full day of synchronous content and activities with built-in break times.
 Days two through six include half-day synchronous sessions with reading, reflection, and application assignments to be completed outside of those scheduled hours.
 Participants are expected to arrange their schedules so they can fully participate in all sessions.

 Day One: Introduction to Systemic Racism